Anyone care to take a wild guess on what camera this might be?

 Added by Michael Wong on October 24, 2010 at 13:36 —

-Having achieved an impressive hammer price for an album of rare Tibetian photos at a recent Bonhams auction as reported… Continue
+Having achieved an impressive hammer price for an album of rare Tibetian photos at a recent Bonhams auction as reported here… Continue

 Added by Michael Wong on October 22, 2010 at 21:31 —

-For those BPH members with a taste for the Orient, you will be pleased to know that The Getty will be holding two special exhibitions in the near future.… Continue
+For those BPH members with a taste for the Orient, you will be pleased to know that The Getty will be holding two special exhibitions in the near future.

 Added by Michael Wong on October 22, 2010 at 18:33 —

-Among the most anticipated lots of a recent auction in Texas was a… Continue
+Among the most anticipated lots of a recent auction in Texas was a half-plate ambrotype of “The Gallant Pelham,” a native Alabamian… Continue

 Added by Michael Wong on October 21, 2010 at 23:40 —

 The Gallery on the Green has been open in the decommissioned red telephone box on Settle’s village green since 2009.
-With its claim to be “probably… Continue
+With its claim to be “probably the smallest art gallery in the world” it shows nothing larger… Continue

 Added by Michael Wong on October 21, 2010 at 22:43 —

 Any BPH members carrying out research in this area will be pleased to know that there is a talk on British photographers who came to British Columbia in the 19th century.
-These early pioneers were there not only to record events, locations and people, but also to promote investment or… Continue
+These early pioneers were there not only to record events, locations and people, but also to promote investment or immigration.

 Added by Michael Wong on October 15, 2010 at 10:23 —